-Maria is from Long Beach, CA. She received her BASW and MSW from the California State University, Long Beach School of Social Work (Go Beach!).
-Since graduating, Maria has worked as a case manager for families experiencing homelessness, an Emergency response Social Worker with families interacting with the child welfare system, as a Medical Social Worker with individuals and families receiving end of life care.
-She has also served as a preceptor and field instructor for BSW and MSW interns.
+María received her BASW and MSW from the California State University, Long Beach School of Social Work (Go Beach!).
+María has worked as a case manager for families experiencing homelessness, an Emergency response Social Worker with families interacting with the child welfare system, and as a Medical Social Worker with individuals and families receiving end-of-life care.
+She also served as a preceptor and field instructor for BSW and MSW interns.

 - A study using the NCANDS Child File and Missouri integrated longitudinal child maltreatment data to analyze differences in child maltreatment report source and child welfare outcomes.